Clash of the Titans (1981 film): Production

 The film was the idea of writer Beverley Cross.
 In 1978, Andor Films submitted a copy of the script to the British Board of Film Classification, seeking advice on how to secure either a "U" or an "A" certificate.
 The draft script included scenes that the BBFC considered would be unacceptable under those certificates, including the Kraken tearing Pegasus to pieces and Andromeda appearing naked during the climax of the film.
 Changes to the script and, on submission, some cuts to Perseus's final battle with Calibos were made and the film secured the "A" certificate: "Those aged 5 and older admitted, but not recommended for children under 14 years of age".

-Ray Harryhausen used stop-motion animation to create the various creatures in the film, including Calibos, his vulture, Pegasus, Bubo the mechanical owl, Dioskilos, Medusa, the scorpions and the Kraken.
-Harryhausen was also co-producer of the film, and retired from film-making shortly after it was released.
-Despite Bubo's similarities to the droid R2-D2 of the 1977 film Star Wars, Harryhausen claimed Bubo was created before Star Wars was released.
-The BBFC, reviewing the film for certification in 1981, said Harryhausen's effects were well done and would give entertainment to audiences of all ages, but might appear a little "old hat" to those familiar with Star Wars and Superman.

 Columbia Pictures were initially set to distribute the film having made most of Harryhausen and producer Charles H. Schneer's films, but after a change of guard at the studio, they dropped the project during pre-production, saying it was too expensive.
 Schneer took it to Orion Pictures who insisted on Arnold Schwarzenegger playing the lead but the producer refused as the role involved too much dialogue.
 He then tried Metro-Goldwyn-Mayer who agreed to finance.
 "They loved the material, they loved the picture, and they were wonderful to us," said Schneer.
 "As I put the film together and the castings came up, they approved the additional castings and added that expense to the budget."

+The characters of Calibos and Bubo the mechanical owl were not derived from Greek mythology, and were instead original creations for the film.
+One character, however, was originally named, and was based on Orthrus, the two-headed dog from Greek mythology, but changed to Dioskilos instead.